List of Major League Baseball mascots: The Oriole Bird (Baltimore Orioles)

 The Oriole Bird is the official mascot of the Baltimore Orioles and is a cartoon version of the bird of the same name.
 He was "hatched" out of a giant egg prior to the team's 1979 season opener at Memorial Stadium on April 6.
 According to Orioles.com, The Oriole Bird's favorite foods are "mostly bird seed, with occasional crab cake."
 The Oriole Bird was named to the Mascot Hall of Fame in 2020.

-Paws (Detroit Tigers)
+PAWS (Detroit Tigers)

-Paws is the mascot of the Detroit Tigers.
-He is a tiger who made his debut on May 5, 1995, in Tiger Stadium.
-He wears a Tigers hat and jersey; in previous years, Paws' jersey would have the current season's two-digit abbreviation (i.e. '10 for 2010).
-However, in 2011 and 2016, Paws' number changed to 00, since the Tigers retired No. 11 and No. 16 in honor of Sparky Anderson and Hal Newhouser, respectively.
-His dress changes during Comerica Park theme nights such as a Santa Claus outfit during "Christmas in July" night, or an Elvis Presley-inspired costume for Elvis Night.
-He "resides" in Comerica Park to this day.
+PAWS is the mascot of the Detroit Tigers.
+PAWS is a bipedal tiger who debuted on May 5, 1995, in Tiger Stadium.
+PAWS wears a Tigers hat and jersey; in previous years, PAWS' jersey would have the current season's two-digit abbreviation (i.e. '10 for 2010).
+However, in 2011 and 2016, PAWS' number changed to 00, since the Tigers retired No. 11 and No. 16 in honor of Sparky Anderson and Hal Newhouser, respectively.
+PAWS' dress changes during Comerica Park theme nights such as a Santa Claus outfit during "Christmas in July" night, or an Elvis Presley-inspired costume for Elvis Night.
+PAWS "resides" in Comerica Park to this day.